rancher/fleet/docs/design.md

 # Design

-More information can be found in the "Reference" section on the [fleet docs site](https://fleet.rancher.io/next/ref-components).
+More information can be found in the "Component Overview" [section](https://fleet.rancher.io/architecture#component-overview) on the Fleet docs website.

 ## Design for Fleet Managing Fleet: Hosted Rancher, Harvester, Rancher Managing Rancher, etc.